30 Aug What Is a Decibel?

 The decibel scale is logarithmic, which means it compresses a wide range of values into a manageable set of numbers.
 Without the decibel scale, we would be using a lot more numbers.
 That’s because 0 dB represents 20 micropascals (µPa) and 120 dBA represents 20,000,000 µPa.

 Moreover, an increase of 10 dBA sounds twice as loud and a 20 dBA change sounds four times louder.
-If typical human conversations occur at 60 dBA, a lawn mower at 90 dBA would seem six times louder.
+If typical human conversations occur at 60 dBA, a lawn mower at 90 dBA could seem six times louder.
 At the other end of the scale, if that lawn mower noise changed by 1 or 2 dBA, the change would be essentially inaudible.

 Common Noise Levels and Typical Reactions